RillingDev/rilling.dev/01.blog/12.gender-diverse-forms/item.md

 ![Old Gender Form with Radio buttons](form_old_2.png)

-As you already might have guessed: You can't possible include all nonbinary genders into a list like this.
+As you already might have guessed: You can't possible include all non-binary genders into a list like this.
-Besides this being impractical to realize UI-wise, having a 80+ item select, this also makes the backend/storage of the gender way to complex.
+Besides this being impractical to realize UI-wise, having a 80+ item select, this also makes the back-end/storage of the gender way to complex.

 ## A possible solution